wasmCloud/wasmCloud/CONTRIBUTING.md

 may be merged.
 While it is fine for non-maintainers to contribute their own code reviews, those reviews do not satisfy the above requirement.

+## Signoffs

+All code in this and every other repository must satisfy the Developer Certificate of Origin (DCO) signoff rules.
+To achieve this, just use the `-s` flag in your git commit.
+This is a requirement of the wasmCloud project being a part of the Cloud Native Computing Foundation.